Another Working Holiday Canada

 Target market: Youth aged 18 to 35

-Eligibility: Citizens from IEC countries or territories and the United States
+Eligibility: Citizens from IEC countries or territories and US

 Does this really mean I can get multiple years of Working Holiday in Canada?